The Sin and the Sentence: Background and promotion

 Following the release of Silence in the Snow, then-drummer Mat Madiro left the band.
 An established touring drummer Paul Wandtke took Madiro's place in Trivium.
 In January 2017, rumors began to circulate which suggested that Wandtke would be leaving the band and would be replaced by Alex Bent.
 After a short time, both parties would confirm Wandtke's departure from the band as well as Bent's involvement with them.

 In late July 2017, the band began releasing teasers online with cryptic images, lyrical passages, and video clips, with the accompanying Roman numeral "VIII.I".
 This would later be confirmed as representing August 1, the release date for a new single, "The Sin and the Sentence", with both the song and accompanying music video featuring Bent on drums.
 A second series of online teasers by the band would come just a few weeks afterwards, utilizing similar cryptic video clips with accompanying lyrical passages.
 This led to the eventual release of a second single, titled "The Heart from Your Hate".
 The song was first premiered exclusively on Octane on August 23.
 The next day, the band released both the song and a music video worldwide, as well as the track listing and release date for their eighth album, titled The Sin and the Sentence, on which both singles would be featured.

 The song "The Wretchedness Inside" is taken from a demo Heafy ghostwrote for a different band in 2014.
 The song was never used, so the band re-recorded the song which appeared on The Sin and the Sentence instead.

 In an interview with hardDrive, Heafy stated that the working title for the album was "The Revanchist" and that the album was going to have gold and neon colors, however those plans were changed once Heafy's wife, Ashley, presented the band with symbols for each accompanying song.
 The band then decided to use that artwork instead.

 Composition

 In an interview, bassist Paolo Gregoletto stated that new material is more 'extreme' and that the band would return to featuring screaming vocals on the new album.
 Speaking about the album at the Bandit Rock Q&A session, Paolo Gregoletto said that the album is "the perfect culmination of what we've been doing throughout the years", saying the band found a way to balance their heavy side with their melodic side.
-7-string guitars are once again being used on The Sin and the Sentence, with the album being referred to as thrash metal, heavy metal and progressive metal; hearkening back to the sound of Ascendancy, Shogun, Silence in the Snow and In Waves.
+7-string guitars are once again being used on The Sin and the Sentence, with the album being referred to as thrash metal, heavy metal, and metalcore, hearkening back to the sound of Ascendancy, Shogun, Silence in the Snow and In Waves.
 Paolo also goes on to say this album was not only one the band made for themselves as metal fans, but for loyal fans who have followed the band for years.